Skip to content

 Context

 Action receipts form a per-tenant hash chain (receipt_hash = SHA-256(canonicalize(body)), body includes prev_receipt_hash) so tampering or re-linking is detectable (docs/action-receipt-spec.md).
-That chain proves internal consistency — that the gateway's own stored records weren't edited after the fact — but doesn't, by itself, let a third party (an auditor, a customer's compliance tooling) verify that a given receipt was produced by a specific gateway instance's key, independent of trusting the database. gateway/src/sign.rs adds optional asymmetric signing over receipt_hash to close that gap when a tenant opts in.
+That chain proves internal consistency — that the gateway's own stored records weren't edited after the fact — but doesn't, by itself, let a third party (an auditor, a customer's compliance tooling) verify that a given receipt was produced by a specific gateway instance's key, independent of trusting the database. src/src/sign.rs adds optional asymmetric signing over receipt_hash to close that gap when a tenant opts in.

 Decision